 Is Roblox scripting hard to learn?

-Lua is one of the easier programming languages to learn.
+Lua is an intermediate programming language to learn.
 That said, if you’ve never done any programming before, you may find some of the concepts tricky at first.
-Children under the age of 10 may not be prepared to program in Lua.
+Children under the age of 12 may not be prepared to program in Lua.
 But for everyone else, just hang in there and things will soon start falling into place and making sense for you.
-Join a fun Roblox coding camp to enjoy live instruction from an expert every step of the way!
+Join a fun Roblox Studio coding class to enjoy live Lua instruction from an expert every step of the way!
 You can even start free: